 For those wishing to develop into certified professional dialogic OD practitioners, we offer two levels of certification:

-In order to attain our certification of completion of a program of study in Dialogic Organization Development, applicants must successfully complete any five of our Cape Cod affiliated courses and the three online, asynchronous courses produced in partnership with Lacerta Academy.
+In order to attain our certification of completion of a program of study in Dialogic Organization Development, applicants must successfully complete 80 hours (e.g., five 2-day courses) of in-person courses (onsite or online) and the three online, asynchronous courses produced in partnership with Lacerta Academy.
 The asynchronous courses can be completed at any time, and cover basic theoretical background on topics like the social construction of reality, complexity and emergence, and organization development.

-To be certified by the Bushe-Marshak Institute as a Dialogic OD Professional, you must complete level 1 and then participate in an ongoing peer action learning team, led by one of our faculty, until such time as our Faculty are satisfied that you are competent at using Dialogic OD methods.
+To be certified by the Bushe-Marshak Institute as a Dialogic OD Professional, you must complete level 1 and then participate in an ongoing peer action learning team with coaching by one of our faculty, until such time as our Faculty are satisfied that you are competent at using Dialogic OD methods.
 To participate, you must be in a position to use Dialogic OD in your work.
 Action Learning Teams will normally be less than five members, meet monthly, online, and workshop real issues, review the past month’s activities and help plan future actions.
 Depending on one’s past experience and competence, a person might be quickly certified or might require up to a year of participation in a team.
-If you are interested in pursuing level 2 please contact firstname.lastname@example.org.
-Efforts will be made to group participants into action learning teams in similar time zones.

 (in alphabetical order)